-Parking, registration, bathrooms, and the finish line are all within a stone's throw of each other in Browntown, but the starting line is 0.8 miles west of Browntown on Route 613!
+Parking, registration, bathrooms, and the finish line are all within a stone's throw of each other in Browntown, but the starting line is 0.8 miles west of Browntown on Route 613 (Bentonville Road)!
 This is why registration and check-in ends at 8:45

-2. This is not a fancy event!
+1. This is not a fancy event!
 For those of you who haven't run it before, Greasy-Gooney has the low-key feel of a small club race.
 No finish line hoopla or inflatable arches, no DJs, no chip timing, no finisher medals, no big amenities.
-The race is essentially organized by one person, aided by a handful of valued race day volunteers.
-Results are computed manually with hand-timing.
+We don't have a big volunteer crew.
+Results are done manually.
 We do our best, but don't get your expectations too high!

-3. Keep the roads clear.
+2. Keep the roads clear.
 We are using roads which are open to traffic.
 Please try to stay out of the middle of roadways before the race or after you finish!
-This has been a minor problem in past years.
+This has been a bit of a problem in past years.
 Keep an eye out for vehicles at all times and try not to hold up local drivers.

 Getting to Browntown

 Detailed driving directions can be found on the directions page.
 Please drive carefully, particularly on Route 649 (Browntown Road), which is a hilly & winding two-lane road, prone to morning fog and wild animal crossings.

 Parking is limited in Browntown.
 We will have parking volunteers stationed on Browntown Road to point you to a spot in one of three main areas: The paved Browntown Baptist Church parking lot, a small unpaved lot sandwiched between two houses a couple hundred feet north of the Browntown Baptist Church, and in a grass field near the Browntown Community Center.